Benjaminphan04/Micro-Bit-Codes-And-Programming-ICS20/README.md

 # Micro-Bit-Codes-And-Programming-ICS20

-<h2> This is our gorup repository for the micro bit project!
+<h2> This is our group repository for the micro bit project!